AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/bot-removal/bot-removal.md

 ![](/help/admin/tools/manage-rs/edit-settings/general/bot-removal/assets/bot-cust-attr-setup.png)

-Here is how this ID can be captured via Data Element.
-Be sure to populate your CX Enterprise OrgID into the Data Element correctly.
+Here is how this ID can be captured via data element.
+Be sure to populate your IMS org ID into the data element correctly.

 `return Visitor.getInstance("REPLACE_WITH_YOUR_ECORG_ID@AdobeOrg").getExperienceCloudVisitorID();`

-Once this Data Element is set up, follow [these instructions](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/id-service/overview.html) to pass declared IDs into the ECID Tool using tags in Adobe Experience Platform.
+Once this data element is set up, follow [these instructions](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/id-service/overview.html) to pass declared IDs into the ECID Tool using tags in Adobe Experience Platform.

 ### Step 2: Use segmentation to identify bots